 - Slice or cube fruit into uniform bite-sized pieces.

 - Fresh fruits are best, but there is an exception: drained canned pineapple chunks or rings.
 Canned pineapple retains its bright color and excellent flavor.

 - Instead of honey, use maple syrup, golden syrup, or agave nectar.

 - For a twist on the fruit salad, add 2 cups of plain or vanilla yogurt to the dressing mixture.

 - Swap out pineapple chunks with mango chunks or cantaloupe.

-Fresh fruit salad is best served within a few hours, so try to avoid making more than you will need.
-After a day or so, some fruits will be mushy and soft, and the flavors of the individual fruits will begin to taste the same.
+Fresh fruit salad is best served immediately, so try to avoid making more than you will need.
+After a day or so, some leftover fruits will be mushy and soft, and the flavors of the individual fruits will begin to taste the same.
 If you do find yourself with leftovers, here are some ideas;

 - Add some of the fruits to your morning oatmeal or dry cereal.

 - Make a fruit smoothie with leftover blueberries or other fruits.

 - Add some of the fruit to ice cube trays and freeze it.
 Add the frozen fruity cubes to your iced tea or sangria.